Nostalgia in reverse, the longing for yet another strange land, grew especially strong in spring.

 – Vladimir Nabokov, Mary

 I love this quote.
-Not only do I relate to it on such a deep level, but it reminds me of how excited I am that Spring has begun.
-Spring is my favorite season.
-It is the time of year where I feel something spark inside me, and my longing for adventure and the things that are truly important to me make an appearance.
+Not only do I hardcore relate, it also reminds me of how excited I am that spring has begun.
+Spring is my favorite season, the time of year where I feel something spark inside me, and my longing for adventure and the things that are truly important to me make an appearance.
 There is a distinct yearning for something more, something better, something new.
 January no longer signals the beginning of a year for me.
 Instead, I take my cue from nature, and begin my year at a time when nature is beginning the process of renewal, regeneration, and rebirth.
-It is the time of year where the beings of nature, plants and animals, make their reappearance.
-Even humans, lulled by the sunshine and bearable warmth, come out of their winter cocoons in Spring, and in my opinion, are all the better for it.
-This idea dates back to many ancient cultures, like the ancient Celts.
+It is the time of year where plants and animals make their reappearance.
+Even humans, lulled by the sunshine and bearable warmth, come out of their winter cocoons in spring.
+In my opinion, are all the better for it.
+This idea is present in many forms of spirituality, including that of the ancient Celts.
 They too, took their cues from nature.

 The idea of looking at nature as a backbone in my life is a new concept for me.
-Rarely acknowledging the here and now was commonplace in the past, and only recently have I begun to foster new awareness of my mind, body, and the things around me.
-I am paying more attention to the fuel I put into my body and how it affects me.
+Rarely acknowledging the here and now was commonplace in the past, and only recently have I begun to foster more inward and outward awareness.
+I am paying more attention to the food I put into my body and how it affects me.
 I am paying more attention to negative and positive parallels that surround my relationships with others.
 And I am also putting my past into perspective.

-Looking back, I realize Springtime is when I have always been the happiest.
-Most of my adventures happen in the Spring, from global trips to local ones.
-These months signal a time when I feel the most hopeful, the most excited for the future, and with the energy and drive to visualize and work toward the things I am truly passionate about.
+I am happy in the springtime.
+Most of my adventures happen this time of year and signal a time when I feel the most hopeful, the most excited for the future, with the energy and drive to visualize and work toward the things I am truly passionate about.
 This year, being in a new city will further define what this season means to me.
 Finally in a place where the wilderness is so close to my doorstep, the possibilities are endless.

-Take a moment to go into any secluded piece of nature you can find.
+If you’re inclined, take a moment to go into any secluded piece of nature you can find.
 Sit there and just think; just be.
-Take notice of the sounds and noises around you, the ones that come from the natural orchestra of nature – far away from sounds of human creation.
-Leave when the time feels right and take care to leave the place as you found it.
-And if your journey leads you to an unexpected place, either internally or externally, trust that it is right and good.
+Take notice of the sounds and noises around you, the ones that come from the natural orchestra of nature – far away from sounds of objects that are not alive.
+Leave your spot when the time feels right and take care to leave no trace.
+And if your journey leads you to an unexpected place – even if it is only inward, lean into it.